Dollyas History, Family Crest & Coats of Arms

 Early Notables of the Dollyas family (pre 1700)

-More information is included under the topic Early Dollyas Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Dollyas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dollyas family to Ireland